rohankotanu/mybots/README.md

 # Fitness

-The fitness function is the negative x-position of the first link (leftmost link).
+The fitness function is the negative x-position of the first link.
 The farther left (negative x-direction) the snake travels, the higher its fitness value.

 <br/>